aspose-cells/Aspose.Cells-Doc-md/english/sharepoint/product-information/features/world-class-free-technical-support/_index.md

 #### **Forums**

-[Aspose's Support Forums](https://forum.aspose.com/) is the place not only to resolve technical issues, but to participate in discussions with the vibrant and growing community of Aspose users.
-Currently there are over 190,000 users registered at the Aspose website.
+[Aspose's Support Forums](https://forum.aspose.com/) are the place not only to resolve technical issues, but also to participate in discussions with the vibrant and growing community of Aspose users.
+Currently there are over 190,000 users registered on the Aspose website.

 #### **Blogs**

-[Aspose.Blogs](https://blog.aspose.com/) is the place to look for information about the latest releases and about what Aspose developers have to say.
+[Aspose.Blogs](https://blog.aspose.com/) is the place to look for information about the latest releases and what Aspose developers have to say.

 #### **Need more support?**

 Aspose offers free support to all users.
-For companies want that their issue will get prioritized, or who want to influence our product development road map, there are [advanced support options](https://helpdesk.aspose.com/kb/faq/2-Developer-Business-Support-Key-Benefits-Conditions) like Priority Support and Enterprise Support.
+For companies that want their issue to be prioritized, or that want to influence our product development roadmap, there are [advanced support options](https://helpdesk.aspose.com/kb/faq/2-Developer-Business-Support-Key-Benefits-Conditions) such as Priority Support and Enterprise Support.

-**There is plenty of activity in the Aspose.Support Forums.**
+**There is plenty of activity in the Aspose Support Forums.**

 ![todo:image_alt_text](world-class-free-technical-support_1.png)